-Blessed are those who hunger and thirst for righteousness, for they shall be filled (Matthew 5:6 / NKJV)
+Blessed are those who hunger and thirst for righteousness, for they shall be filled (Matthew 5:6)

-I was enjoying breakfast this morning when God showed up.
+I was enjoying breakfast when God showed up.

 Halfway through my store-brand yogurt mixed with fresh blueberries, He floated a question across my mind.
 “Are you hungry?”
 When I replied, “Of course I’m hungry; that’s why I’m having breakfast,” He floored me with, “No, are you truly hungry or are you just eating?”
 That’s when our discussion morphed into a monologue and I tried keeping up.